 It’s an ideal city for those seeking relaxation, entertainment, culinary excellence, cultural experiences, or adrenaline rush activities.
 It is my city, and today I will share its secrets.

 Reflecting the natural beauty one expects to find in New Zealand, Auckland is nestled between two major bodies of water.
 Lush green parks line the city’s 1,600km sparkling blue coastline.
 Visitors rarely find themselves more than 5km from the sea.
 On sunny weekend days, one glance at the harbour, and you will know why it’s nicknamed the City of Sails.

-Auckland is a playground for those seeking cultural or adrenaline pumping activities.
-It is a city made for walking, cycling, sailing, dining, relaxing, or bungy jumping.
+There are so many fun free things to do in Auckland.
+It is a city made for walking, cycling, sailing, dining, relaxing, or a bungy jump.
 It is home to impressive museums, tempting restaurants, and colourful nightlife.
-While there are plenty of free things to do in Auckland, to round out the list, I have included several special activities that are not so free (labelled with $).
+While there are plenty of things to do in Auckland for free, to round out the list, I included a few special activities that are not so free (labelled with $).

 Founded in 1840, Auckland’s short history includes influences from the indigenous Maori people.
 Today, it is home to nearly one-third of the country’s population.
 It has earned a reputation as a family-friendly, active, and safe city.

 Although most of the Auckland destinations on this page are free, some have entry fees.
 While we work with many different companies, we are finding the best prices in Auckland at Bookme.

 - City walks, naturally free attractions in Auckland

 - Beautiful gardens are found on most lists of free things to do in Auckland